The Hunchback of Notre Dame (Dennis DeYoung album)

-The Hunchback of Notre Dame is a recording of music written by Dennis DeYoung for his musical adaptation of Victor Hugo's novel The Hunchback of Notre Dame.
+The Hunchback of Notre Dame is a 1996 recording of music written by Dennis DeYoung for his musical adaptation of Victor Hugo's 1831 novel The Hunchback of Notre-Dame.
 The musical was performed at the Tennessee Performing Arts Center in Nashville to some very positive reviews.

 This recording was commercially released directly by DeYoung and is an early version of the score, with DeYoung performing all of the male parts and his sister-in-law Dawn Marie performing the female parts.

 Several songs are related to Styx and solo DeYoung releases.
 "Beneath the Moon" is a re-worked version of the song by the same name from DeYoung's 1988 Boomchild album.
 "Paradise" was later lyrically altered and re-recorded by Styx and released as a studio track on Styx's Return to Paradise double live album.
 In addition, "While There's Still Time" was likewise re-recorded and included on Styx's Brave New World album.

+The album was released the same year as Disney's film version, which DeYoung pointed out in a VH1 interview.